 So you want to create an Open Educational Resource (OER) but you don't know where to start.
 No need to worry, we are here to help you.
 The first step is to make an appointment with Associate Professor and Librarian Miriam Deutch and an OER Developer.
 We'll walk through all the possibilities and help you create a wonderful OER.
 Bring your imagination and the following to the meeting:

 Amy Wolfe is an Open Educational Resources Developer at Brooklyn College and the Accessibility Librarian at the CUNY Office of Library Services.
 She holds a BA in History, Women's Studies & African-American Literature and a Master's in Library Studies from the University of Wisconsin-Madison and is finishing her 2nd Masters in Digital Humanities at the CUNY Graduate Center.
-Besides designing and creating OER guides on various platforms and customizing HTML & CSS, Amy also conducts group workshops and one-on-one trainings on a wide variety of accessibility topics.
+Besides designing and creating OER guides on various platforms, Amy also conducts group workshops and one-on-one trainings on a wide variety of accessibility topics.

 Colin McDonald is an Open Educational Resources Developer at Brooklyn College and Project Manager for the CUNY Academic Commons team at the Grad Center.
 He is an Economics and English graduate of the University of Pennsylvania's dual-degree program.
 You can reach him at email@example.com.